The Benefits Of Learning To Read Music

 Reading music also helps you leave your musical comfort zone because you’ll understand the theory behind it.
 You will approach new genres of music with a better understanding of the culture behind it.
 As you learn new genres, you become a more well-rounded musician and can open up new opportunities for yourself.
 This exposes you to a wider audience and makes you a unique musician.

 These are just some of the benefits you may not expect when you first look down at a sheet of music!
-But they are also what help to make the effort you put into learning how to read music worth your time.
+But they are also what helps to make the effort you put into learning how to read music worth your time.
 Maybe after learning to read music, you would like to compose one.

 Do you have a unique experience where understanding how to read music has benefited you?